 - Buffer strips, grass waterways and wetlands, which protect waterways from soil and nutrients, are also on the rise in Iowa.
 In fact, Iowa farmers have enrolled more acres that any other state in the federal government’s targeted, continuous Conservation Reserve Program.
 Farmers’ conservation efforts are starting to show results.
 Nitrate levels in the Raccoon River of northwest and central Iowa have trended lower in the past 15 years despite a significant increase in corn acres in the watershed during that time.

 The bottom line: It’s not easy producing more food and fuel per acre of land while using fewer resources and reducing their environmental footprint.
 But through innovation, entrepreneurship and plain-old hard work, Iowa farmers have proven they are up to the task.
-For more information, check out Iowa Farm Bureau’s Conservation Counts Iowa.
+For more information on how farmers are improving Iowa water quality, check out Iowa Farm Bureau’s Conservation Counts Iowa.

 By Dirck Steimel.
 Dirck is Iowa Farm Bureau's news services manager.